-Significant numbers of young unemployed persons, aging population without access to care because of the rural nature of our District.
+District wide the aging population without access to care is a problem because of the rural nature of our District.
 As the persons age, they should not drive, there is limited access to services through local agencies, but out of town trips are limited and there is a definite time limitation on the trips.
+Also we continue to have difficulty with access to mental health care for all ages.
+We have seen increased use of video conferencing for those who can benefit from it.
+We have also noted an uptick in the number of reportable diseases in our district.